 TTFHW (Time To First Hello World) is the single most important metric to measure the success of a developer platform.
 TTFHW is the time it takes from an initial sign up to the first API transaction made on an API that creates value.
 TTFHW, is the developer version of time to first value.

 Because developers are known for having a limited attention span for products that don’t fulfill their need, platform companies should invest heavily in reducing this metric as much as possible.
-If a developer doesn’t get or see value integrating a new API, they will never deploy that app to production and eventually churn.
+If a developer doesn’t get or see value integrating new apps or a new API, they will never deploy that app to production and eventually churn.

 Even when a developer made his or her first API call, the platform may not be fully utilized.
 Large APIs can have hundreds or thousands of different features and endpoints, but developers may only get started with a select few features.
 It’s up to platform companies to show off additional features and functionality that can drive additional value for both parties.